Habits of Poor People

 What about, ‘The early bird gets the worm’?
-Why on earth would people wake up at 4am on purpose?
-The reason is because there’s too much to be done and life is too short.
+Why on earth would people wake up at 4 am on purpose?
+The reason is that there’s too much to be done and life is too short.
 By having a head start, they know they’re going to win at life.
 If you sleep your days away, you’re only sleeping on yourself.

 Saying Things They Don’t Mean

 ‘I don’t care’ is a dangerous mindset pattern of a poor person.
 When you flow through life without a care in the world, things begin to fall apart.
 Imagine a store manager who didn’t care about the company.
 He cut corners and didn’t even show up to work half of the time.
 How long do you think the company would be successful?